William Booth1

 Charles Booth was born in 1828.1 He was the son of Lt.-Col. Henry Booth and Mary Ann Monkhouse.1 He married, firstly, Marie von Ebner, daughter of Dr. Heinrich von Ebner, in 1860.1 He married, secondly, Elizabeth Staveley-Shirt, daughter of Lt.-Col. John Staveley-Shirt, in 1867.1 He died in 1915.1

-Charles Booth graduated from King's College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He was admitted to Lincoln's Inn in 1858 entitled to practice as a barrister-at-law.1 He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire.1
+He graduated from King's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He was admitted to Lincoln's Inn in 1858 entitled to practise as a barrister-at-law.1 He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire.1

 Citations